MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/api/batch-queries.md

 ## Behavior and errors

 The order of responses inside the returned object isn't related to the order in the request.
-It is determined by time it takes each individual query to complete.
+It's determined by time it takes each individual query to complete.
 Use IDs to map the query response objects to the original requests.
 Don't assume that the query responses are in order.

 An entire batch request only fails if: